kmccalltech/ad-config/README.md

 </table>
 <p>Login to Client-1 as the original local admin</p>
 <p>From the start menu -> System -> Rename this PC Advanced -> Change, and enter mydomain.com</p>
-<p>This will prompt a login screen where we can login as mydomain.com\ken_admin and join client-1 to the domain controller dc-1</p>
+<p>This will prompt a login screen where we can log in as mydomain.com\ken_admin and join client-1 to the domain controller dc-1</p>
 <br>

-<p>We can verify the join was successful by going back into DC-1 and Active Directory Users and Computers (ADUS) and finding client-1 within the Computer tab.</p>
+<p>We can verify the join was successful by going back into DC-1 and Active Directory Users and Computers (ADUS) and finding client-1 within the Computer tab. </p>
 <p>Create a new OU named _CLIENTS and drag client-1 into it.</p>
 <br>